Some know me as a Memory Artist

-When I created my first healing dreamscape for a client, I had never heard of narrative therapy, the imaginal experience or memory reconsolidation.
-But once I did, I recognized that I was an artist who solves creative problems in vivo, through the act of companioning, asking impossible questions, employing a dark sense of humor, and yes, cutting and pasting,
+When I created my first healing dreamscape, I’d never heard of resourcing, narrative therapy, the imaginal experience or memory reconsolidation.
+But once I did, I recognized that I was an artist who enjoys problem-solving, the act of companioning, asking impossible questions, employing a dark sense of humor, and yes, cutting and pasting,

 For those who seek meaning but cannot find it; for those who found meaning and can’t wait to gift it – it’s my privilege to work with you.